GuestMeNot/Creative-Thoughts/DistributedMutex.md

 - Which protocol is used?
 - How does one participate in a mutex?
 - How does the code roll back the changes for a mutex?
-- It is assumed that a Mutex looks like a Rust Mutex what if it doesn't?
+- It is assumed that a Mutex looks like a Rust Mutex what if it isn't?
-- There are several other concerns [here](https://cliffle.com/blog/rust-mutexes/).
+- There are several other concerns discussed [here](https://cliffle.com/blog/rust-mutexes/).
 - More research needs to be done on Distributed Mutexes prior to implementation as other designs may be better or may inform this design.
 - There are could subtle usage scenarios, which need to be thought through.